pasitconsulting/ansible/README.md

 3) copy the ansible controller's ssh pub key to the authorized_keys file you just created on client

-4) edit sudo file on client to allow ansible user to run all commands:-
+4) as root user, edit sudo file on client to allow ansible user to run all commands:-

        sudo su -
        visudo